1jonahg1/GPT-Shortcut/README.md

 # GPT-Shortcut
-Configures a keyboard shortcut for GPT to function based on the text stored in the clipboard.
+Rephrase text stored in your clipboard from anywhere with help from Gpt, using a keyboard shortcut.

 ## Table of Contents